Superforms, supercurrents and convex geometry

 when $\mu=1$.
 Applying $\delta$ and then $\delta^\#$ we get, since $\delta(d\mu)=\mu$ and $\delta^\#\dhash\mu=\mu$ that $\Omega=0$ when $\mu=1$.
 Since the coefficients of $\Omega$ are homogeneous of order $-p$, $\Omega$ vanishes outside the origin.

 \end{proof} This proves one part of nondegeneracy.
 We now turn to the remaining part. \begin{thm} Let $\mu$ be a gauge and let $d\nu$ be a measure on $S_\mu$.
-Then there is a unique strongly homogeneous current in $\R^n\setminus\{0\}$, $\Omega$, such that $\Omega\w\dhash\mu=d\nu$, i.e.
+Then there is a unique strongly homogeneous (hence closed) current in $\R^n\setminus\{0\}$, $\Omega$, such that $\Omega\w\dhash\mu=d\nu$, i.e.

 for any continuous $f$.
-Moreover, the trivial extension of $\Omega$, $\tilde\Omega$, on $\R^n$ is closed if and only if $d\nu$ has barycenter zero. \end{thm} Conversely, we already know that if $\Omega$ is weakly positive and strongly homogeneous of bidegree $(n-1,n-1)$ then its trace on $S_\mu$, is a well defined positive measure measure.
+If $d\nu$ is positive, $\Omega$ is positive.
+Moreover, the trivial extension of $\Omega$, $\tilde\Omega$, to all of $\R^n$ is closed if and only if $d\nu$ has barycenter zero. \end{thm} Conversely, we already know that if $\Omega$ is weakly positive and strongly homogeneous of bidegree $(n-1,n-1)$ then its trace on $S_\mu$, is a well defined positive measure measure.
 Hence there is a one-to-one correspondence between positive measures on, say, the sphere, and weakly positive currents in $SH_{n-1}$.
 We also remark that any homogeneous current of bidegree $(p,p)$ ($p<n$) has a trivial extension across the origin.
 When $p<n-1$, the singularity at the origin is too weak to give a contribution to $d\tilde\Omega$, but when $p=n-1$ we may get Dirac masses at the origin as the theorem shows. \begin{proof} By Proposition \ref{pushforward} it is enough to prove this for $\mu(x)=|x|$.
-We define $\tilde\Omega$ directly and then show that it has the desired properties.
+We define $\Omega$ directly and then show that it has the desired properties.
 Let

 be a smooth form with compact support in $\R^n$.
-We define an $(n-1,n-1)$ current $\tilde\Omega$ by
+We define an $(n-1,n-1)$ current $\Omega$ by